Heart of Midlothian F.C.: Administration

-Post administration
+Post-administration

 Hearts earned an immediate return to the Scottish Premiership by clinching the 2014–15 Scottish Championship title with seven games remaining.
 Hearts remained undefeated for the first 20 league matches before a 3–2 home defeat to Falkirk ended that run.
-They won the title, winning 29 of 36 games, scoring 96 goals, conceding just 26 goals with a points total of 91.
-They finished the season 21 points ahead nearest challengers city-rivals Hibernian and 24 points ahead of third placed Rangers.
-The season included handing Cowdenbeath a joint club record defeat 10–0.
-At the PFA Scotland Awards, Hearts had six players named in Championship Team of the Year, two Young Player of the Year nominees, three Championship Player of the Year nominees, and Neilson shortlisted for Manager of the Year.
+They won the title by winning 29 of 36 games, scoring 96 goals and conceding just 26, with a points total of 91.
+They finished the season 21 points ahead of their city rivals and nearest challengers Hibernian and 24 points ahead of third-placed Rangers.
+The season included handing Cowdenbeath a joint-club record 10–0 defeat.
+At the PFA Scotland Awards, Hearts had six players named in Championship Team of the Year, two Young Player of the Year nominees, and three Championship Player of the Year nominees, while Robbie Neilson was shortlisted for Manager of the Year.

 This period of renewed stability unravelled in the years following 2015.
-Despite finishing as runners up in the 2019 Scottish Cup final, the club could only achieve mid-table placings in 2017, 2018 and 2019.
-This decline took a turn for the worse in 2019–20, and Hearts were relegated after finishing bottom of the Scottish Premiership, having won only four matches across the course of the season (which had been truncated due to the COVID-19 pandemic).
+Despite finishing as runners-up in the 2019 Scottish Cup final, the club could only achieve mid-table placings in 2017, 2018 and 2019.
+This decline took a turn for the worse in 2019–20 as Hearts were relegated after finishing bottom of the Scottish Premiership, having won only four matches across the course of the season which had been truncated due to the COVID-19 pandemic.
 Their relegation was confirmed in June 2020, after league reconstruction talks instigated by Budge collapsed.
 The club confirmed that they would be pursuing legal action against the SPFL following their demotion to the Scottish Championship.
 The legal action failed, as a Scottish Football Association arbitration panel ruled that the SPFL had acted within its powers.

-Robbie Neilson was appointed as Hearts manager for a second time in June 2020, signing a three-year deal.
+Robbie Neilson was appointed as Hearts manager for a second time in June 2020, signing a three-year deal after leaving Dundee United, who had recently been promoted to the Scottish Premiership.
 Former manager Jim Jefferies was recruited as an advisor to the board and manager in July.
 In August 2020, Andrew McKinlay was appointed as the club's new Chief Executive.
 In June 2021, club captain Steven Naismith announced his retirement from football, taking up the role of Football Development Manager, focusing on the development of youth players "making their way towards the first team".

-On 30 August 2021, Hearts chairwoman Ann Budge officially transferred the club's shares to the Foundation of Hearts, meaning Hearts officially became the biggest fan owned club in the United Kingdom.
+On 30 August 2021, Bidco transferred its majority shareholding to Foundation of Hearts, making the Foundation the club's majority shareholder.
+BBC Sport and Sky Sports described Hearts as the United Kingdom's largest fan-owned football club.